-Sieve Size Type 1 Ballast % Passing Type 2 Ballast % Passing
+Sieve Size % Passing

-4" 100 100
+4" 100

-3" 98-100 100
+3" 98-100

-2-1/2" 100

-2" 75-100 90-100
+2" 90-100

-1" 40-80 60-85
+3/4" 70-90

-#4 25-60 25-40
+#4 25-40

-#200 5-12 3-7
+#200 5-9

-Type 1 or Type 2 ballast material will be used at the direction of the Highway District.
-Type 1 material will generally be basalt material and Type 2 material will generally be produced from prairie gravel material.
-Type 1 and Type 2 material must have one or more fractured faces or natural angular faces on 50 percent of the particles retained on the #4 sieve or above as determined by Idaho T-71 test.
+Ballast material shall be quarry crushed stone or crushed prairie gravel with one or more fractured faces or natural angular faces on 50 percent of the particles retained on the #4 sieve or above as determined by Idaho T-71 test.

-403.02.
-The ballast material shall be constructed in layers not to exceed 8-inches in thickness and shall be compacted using mechanical methods to at least 95 percent of the AASHTO T-99 Proctor Density.
-403.03.
-Observation of the ballast is necessary by the Highway District Road Supervisor or his designated representative prior to the placing of base material.
+- 403.02.
+The ballast material shall be constructed in layers not to exceed 8-inches in thickness and shall be compacted using mechanical methods to at least 95 percent of the AASHTO T-99 Proctor Density. - 403.03.
+Observation of the ballast is necessary by the Highway District Director or his designated representative prior to the placing of base material.
 The Supervisor must have at least a 24-hour notice prior to the need for the observation.
 Such 24-hour notice shall be given so that the observation can be made during the appropriate Highway District's normal working hours and workweek.
 Prior to requesting observation of the finished ballast, red top stakes set to finished ballast elevation shall be in place on 50-foot stationing at centerline and shoulders.